neondatabase/website/content/docs/connect/connect-from-any-app.md

 When an application or client requires a PostgreSQL host, it is the endpoint hostname that you should provide.
 An endpoint hostname, like the one shown above, is comprised of an `endpoint_id` (`ep-polished-water-579720`), a region slug (`us-east-2`), the cloud platform (`aws`), and the Neon domain (`neon.tech`).
 </Admonition>

 You can use the details from the connection string or the connection string itself to configure a connection.
-For example, you might place the connection details in an `.env` file, assign them to a variable, or pass them on the command-line, as shown in the following examples:
+For example, you might place the connection details in an `.env` file,  assign the connection string to a variable, or pass the connection string on the command-line, as shown:

 `.env` file: